If you’ve ever been a recipient of EBT, you could benefit from knowing what you can and cannot buy with EBT.

 Yes, as sushi is not served hot and is in a cooler or frozen section.
 That makes it EBT friendly at participating grocery stores.

-Basically, any food for humans that aren’t purchased hot can be bought at WalMart, including birthday cakes and bakery items.
+Basically, any food for humans that isn’t purchased hot can be bought at WalMart, including birthday cakes and bakery items.

 Using EBT at Gas Stations